WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 toc: true
 ---

+## Audio Version :speaker:

+For those who cannot or choose not to read this page, I have included an audio version of this blog post.
+What's particularly exciting is that you may recognize the voice of Neil deGrasse Tyson, the renowned astrophysicist whom I greatly admire.
+Of course, I would feel unworthy to request that Mr. Tyson read and record this blog, so I used AI to assist me :robot:.
+I utilized the AI technology of one of the best companies in this field, [Eleven Lab](https://beta.elevenlabs.io), to create an AI voice replica from just a three-minute clip of Mr. Tyson speaking :fire:, and instructed it to read the blog.

+I have reached out to Mr. Tyson to obtain permission to publish the entire audio, and as a teaser, I am sharing only the introduction section.
+I hope you enjoy it, and that Mr. Tyson agrees to share the whole recording.

+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1472405803&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/vladimir-zaigrajew" title="Vladimir zaigrajew" target="_blank" style="color: #cccccc; text-decoration: none;">Vladimir zaigrajew</a> · <a href="https://soundcloud.com/vladimir-zaigrajew/geospatial-1-neil-degrass-tyson-ai" title="Geospatial 1 Neil deGrass Tyson AI" target="_blank" style="color: #cccccc; text-decoration: none;">Geospatial 1 Neil deGrass Tyson AI</a></div>

+## Some Treats :dog: from the World of AI

 Before we dive into the main topic of this post, I would like to introduce you to ControlNet, a powerful model that uses Stable Diffusion to provide more control in image generation.
-You can input scribes, edges maps, etc. and ControlNet will attempt to produce images that reflect your input.
+You can input scribes, edges maps, etc, and ControlNet will attempt to produce images that reflect your input.
 For more information on this model, check out the paper here: [ControlNet :books:](https://arxiv.org/abs/2302.05543).
 However, if you are new to this topic, I advise visiting the Stability AI blog to learn about [Stable Diffusion :robot:](https://stability.ai/blog/stable-diffusion-public-release).

 In Figure 1, you can see some examples of images I created using the [Hugging Face app :computer:](https://huggingface.co/spaces/hysts/ControlNet) with ControlNet.
 I used a magnificent photo of myself I took while attending the [WACV](https://www.google.com/search?client=safari&rls=en&q=WACV&ie=UTF-8&oe=UTF-8) conference in Hawaii :sunglasses:.
 Please note that I used parameters that gave me the lowest inference time to generate these images, but with better tweaks and adjustments, it's possible to create even more realistic pictures that are on par with Stable Diffusion images.
 Now, let's move on to the main topic of this post.